GimelStudio/GimelStudio/README.md

 2. If building wxPython fails, Download the wheel file for wxpython which matches your Python version and Linux OS version from https://extras.wxpython.org/wxPython4/extras/linux/ and install the wxpython package with ``pip3 install <pathtothewheelfilehere>``
 3. ``python src/main.py``

-Please note that the renderer, which relies on OIIO (OpenImageIO) will be **disabled if OIIO is not found**.
+Please note that the renderer, which relies on OIIO (OpenImageIO) will **not work if OIIO is not found**.
 The rest of the application will run, but the renderer will not work.
+This essentially means that we do not have Linux support yet (please check back later or help us to get it working for linux).

-For linux, OIIO will need to be [built from source](https://github.com/OpenImageIO/oiio/blob/master/INSTALL.md#building-from-source) since pre-built wheels are not yet available.
+OIIO will need to be [built from source](https://github.com/OpenImageIO/oiio/blob/master/INSTALL.md#building-from-source) since pre-built wheels are not yet available.
 See [this issue](https://github.com/GimelStudio/GimelStudio/issues/1).

 ## MacOs